Meditation can be incorporated into addiction treatment programs and life in recovery to help people stay calm and cope with stress without relapsing.

 Villines, Zawn.
 “What is the best type of meditation?”
 Medical News Today, December 22, 2017.
 Accessed September 20, 2020.

 Bertone, Holly.
 “Which type of meditation is right for me?”
 Healthline, October 1, 2019.
 Accessed September 20, 2020.

 National Center for Complementary and Integrative Health.
-“Mind and Body Approaches for Substance Use Disorders: What the Science Says.”
+“Mind and Body Approaches for Substance U[…]at the Science Says.”
 April 2018.
 Accessed September 20, 2020.

 Grossman, P., Niemann, L., Schmidt, S., & Walach, H. “Mindfulness-Based Stress Reduction and Health Benefits: A Meta-Analysis.”
 Journal of Psychosomatic Research, July 2004.
 Accessed September 20, 2020.

 Substance Abuse and Mental Health Services Administration.
 “Protracted Withdrawal.”
 Substance Abuse Treatment Advisory, July 2010.
 Accessed September 20, 2020.

 Tang, Y., Tang, R., & Posner, M.I.
 “Mindfulness Meditation Improves Emotion Regulation and Reduces Drug Abuse.”
 Drug and Alcohol Dependence, June 2016.
 Accessed September 20, 2020.